15 Expats Talk about Health Insurance and Healthcare in Canada

 When we asked expats and global nomads about the quality of medical care in Canada, they replied:

 "In Canada, medical services are generally of a high quality and are accessible to all citizens.
 The country has a publicly funded healthcare system, which provides basic medical services to all citizens free of charge.
 Canada also has a wide range of private medical services, such as specialist care, which are available to those who can afford them.
-Canada also has a well-developed network of hospitals and clinics, which provide a range of medical services, from primary care to specialized care," remarked one expat in Canada.
+Canada also has a well-developed network of hospitals and clinics, which provide a range of medical services, from primary care to specialized care," commented one expat who moved to Canada.

 Are healthcare and health insurance expensive in Canada?